What is a Christian

 The word Christian originated in the early days of the church that began very shortly after the death and resurrection of Jesus.
 Belief in the death and resurrection of Jesus is central to our faith.

+Initially called believers, the name Christian, was given by the unbelievers in Antioch and it was meant as a derogatory term.
 The believers in Antioch, however, took on this new name as a badge of honor, confidently aligning themselves with Jesus, and unashamedly taking on His name.
 At that time, the name Christian was very unpopular and for many it came with great persecution.

 The name Christian drew a definitive line in the sand that said I am with Him, Jesus.
 There was no mistaking where that person was aligning their faith and loyalties.
-You either were a Christian, or you were not, it was very clear, very black and white.
+You either were a Christian, or you were not.
+It was very clear, very black and white.

 Today, we have a watered down definition of the word Christian.
 It is used to define someone who is from a certain nation, like America and some European nations.